Advancing AI Research Assistants with Expert-Involved Learning: Methods

 \textbf{Hypothesis generation.} To generate hypotheses from multi-modal inputs, we consider two different modes.
 The zero-shot mode is based on querying o1 with image-question pairs.
 The agent mode is based on querying HypoGenAgent (with o1 as the base model) with the same pairs.
 HypoGenAgent contains four different LMMs with different system prompts, including Analyst (extracting the important information from the context of inputs), Engineer (search from the knowledge bases to propose initial plans), Scientist (formulate the known resources into scientific hypotheses), and Criticist (Assess the feasibility of assumptions).
 The four LMMs can collaborate with each other to formulate an agent system for hypothesis generation.
 Our input prompts used in this section are reported in Appendix \ref{append:prompts}.

 \textbf{Baseline explanation.} We select baseline models with the consideration of avoiding potential testing dataset leakage.

-For the long document summarization task, we consider Llama 3.1 (8B) \cite{touvron2023llama}, Mistral (7B) \cite{jiang2023mistral}, Gemma1 (8B) \cite{team2024gemma}, ChatGLM4 (9B) \cite{glm2024chatglm}, ChatGLM\_lora, Gemini 1.5 (Flash) \cite{team2023gemini}, Claude 3.5 (Sonnet) \cite{antrop2024}, GPT-3.5 \cite{papergpt3}, and GPT-4 \cite{achiam2023gpt}, as baselines.
+For the long document summarization task, we consider Llama 3.1 (8B) \cite{touvron2023llama}, Mistral (7B) \cite{jiang2023mistral}, Gemma1 (8B) \cite{team2024gemma}, ChatGLM4 (9B) \cite{glm2024chatglm}, ChatGLM\_lora, Gemini-Flash-1.5 \cite{team2023gemini}, Claude-Sonnet-3.5 \cite{antrop2024}, GPT-3.5 \cite{papergpt3}, GPT-4 \cite{achiam2023gpt}, GPT-4o \cite{hurst2024gpt}, GPT-OSS (20B) \cite{gptoss2025}, GPT-OSS (120B) \cite{gptoss2025}, and Deepseek-v3 \cite{liu2024deepseek} as baselines.
 We do not require models' ability of accepting images as inputs.
 The former five models are open-source LLMs, while the latter two models are closed-source FMs.
 Llama 3.1 (8B) is an open-source LLM proposed by Meta with diverse training datasets.
 Mistral (7B) is an open-source LLM proposed by Mistral.
 Gemma1 (8B) is an open-source LLM from Google.
-We use the instruct-tuning mode of these three models.
+We use the We use the instruction-tuning mode of these three models.
 ChatGLM4 (9B) is an open-source LLM proposed by ZhipuAI, and ChatGLM\_lora is the fine-tuned version of this model using the training dataset from PubMed data.
-GPT-3.5, and GPT-4 are two closed-source models from OpenAI, and GPT-4 is more advanced than GPT-3.5.
+GPT-3.5, GPT-4, and GPT-4o are three closed-source models from OpenAI, and GPT-4 (as well as GPT-4o) is more advanced than GPT-3.5.
+GPT-OSS series are open-source models from OpenAI.
+Deepseek-v3 is an advanced 670B large language model.